wdc3iii/website/_posts/2022-05-02-ReconBlindMultichess copy.markdown

 The agent was evaluated against a random agent, and adversarial knight rush agent (which aimed to captured the king with four knight moves), and in competition against other teams in the CS4649 class at Georgia Tech.
 My agent only lost to one other team's agent, 1-2 in a best of three.
 My agent drew black twice, and may have beat the opponent if it has recieved white twice.

 Overall, the project was quite fun to work on.
 Future directions I find interesting mainly deal with moving away from reliance on existing chess knownledge, and instead attempting to learn RBMC strategy directly.
 Various approaches, such as Alpha-Zero style techniques are interesting, but require immense compute and time to become effective.
 Additionally, RBMC provides significant additional difficulties beyond classical chess, mainly due to the partial observability; learned approaches must either represent a belief state explicitly or perhaps implicity, through a recursive network structure such as an LSTM.
-## Collaboration

-I worked on this project in collaboration with William Cooper.